Atisha's Heart Meditation

 Transforming Suffering into Love

-Modern therapy or spiritual human growth movements often call for 'getting rid of' or exhaling negativity and suffering and inhaling positivity.
+Modern therapy or spiritual human growth movements often invite you to 'let go' or exhale negativity and suffering and 'take in' or inhale positivity.

 The amazing thing is: the exact opposite brings about lasting transformation!

-ATISHA, a Buddhist master from India who taught in Tibet, explored this truth and formed his insight into THE HEART MEDITATION.
+ATISHA, a Buddhist master from India who taught in Tibet, explored this truth and created THE HEART MEDITATION.

 This meditation uses the power of compassion to transform pain and suffering into love.